Health Emergencies in Large Populations (H.E.L.P.)

 This Academic Format for HELP assumes that course participants have a knowledge of epidemiological basics, and understand fundamentals of public health.
 Other than these assumptions there are no specific prerequisites.

 Covers the basics of health care in refugee and disaster situations, including disaster epidemiology, environmental health, food and nutritional issues in emergencies, the design, and implementation of health services, and management of communicable diseases.
-Also covers related issues such as conflict origins and conflict resolution, international humanitarian law, human rights, human security, and humanitarian ethics.
-Participants address real-world problems relating to providing public health services to displaced populations or populations affected by disasters.
-Faculty are drawn from many backgrounds, yet all share extensive field experience in emergency situations.
+Covers related issues such as conflict origins and conflict resolution, international humanitarian law, human rights, human security, and humanitarian ethics.
+Addresses real-world problems relating to providing public health services to displaced populations or populations affected by disasters.
+Shares extensive field experience in emergency situations with faculty from many backgrounds.
 Incorporates the extensive experience of the International Committee of the Red Cross (Geneva) and the Pan American Health Organization (WHO) who are co-sponsors of HELP.

 - Learning Objectives: